cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 To archive a page:

 1. Save the content (and any special code) in a Google Doc in case you need it later.
 2. Search WordPress for the page URL to see if it's linked to by any other page on the site.
+If so, remove or change the link.
+  a.
+Search using only the slug (for example, /vaccines/) instead of the full URL (like https://covid19.ca.gov/vaccines).
+Many links do not use the full URL, just the slug.
 3. Create a [redirect](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/teams/content/redirects.html) for the page (and any translated versions).
-(Create redirects for any anchor links on the page too.)
+  a.
+Create redirects for any anchor links on the page too.)
 4. Find the page in the _Posts_ section of WordPress.
 5. Hover your cursor over the row with the post.
 You'll see a set of options appear.
 6. Select **Trash**.
 The post will move to the trash immediately without a confirmation screen.